Bachelor of Science in Nursing and Accelerated Bachelor of Science in Nursing Technical Standards

 If a student cannot demonstrate the following skills and abilities, it is the responsibility of the student to request an appropriate accommodation.
-The University will provide reasonable accommodation as long as it does not fundamentally alter the nature of the program offered and does not impose an undue hardship such as those that cause a significant expense, difficulty or are unduly disruptive to the educational process.
+The University will provide reasonable accommodation as long as it does not fundamentally alter the nature of the program offered and does not impose an undue hardship such as those that cause a significant expense, difficulty, or are unduly disruptive to the educational process.
+Documentation will be required regarding the nature and extent of the disability and the functional limitations to be accommodated.

 Cognitive Learning Skills